TOP

 Image courtesy of Pexels

 A few weeks in, everyone has figured out the daily routine.
-Life has become “normal” once again, and au pairs have begun to notice the differences between cultures as they make friends and start taking classes.
-Some frustration and confusion can creep in as these cultural differences spring up and make daily life a little uncomfortable when compared to their home country.
+Life has become “normal” once again, and you will begin to notice the differences between cultures as you make friends and start taking classes.
+You may feel frustrated or confused by cultural differences and that can make daily life a little uncomfortable when compared to your home country.

 It’s normal to experience homesickness and culture shock as an au pair.